 Communications Intern: Interns in this position will be responsible for a variety of duties related to communicating the ACLU of Georgia's work to the public.
-Examples include creating and editing video projects, taking pictures, monitoring press coverage, drafting social media posts, and/or formatting articles and photos for use in printed materials and reports.
+Examples include creating and editing video projects, taking pictures, drafting social media posts, and/or formatting articles and photos for use in printed materials and reports.
 Interns may also be responsible for some administrative tasks of the Communications Department.

 How to Apply

 All applicants must fill out an application.
-You will be asked to upload a resume and cover letter.
+You will be asked to upload a resume.